The Restoration of the Logis Galleries

 Since 2017, this collection is presented on a rotating basis in a dedicated space within the historic castle.
 After contributing to the creation of this gallery, the Friends of the Domaine de Chantilly pledged ongoing support for exhibitions and publications as well as conservation work so that Chantilly’s masterpieces on paper can be shared with the general public.

-Recent projects funded by FODC include exhibitions on Rembrandt, Géricault, Eugène Lami and Clouet.
-In 2019, Chantilly will present new exhibitions on Raphael, Carmontelle and Roger Fenton.
-To help us continue our support of the Gallery of Prints and Drawings, please contact us.
+Recent exhibitions funded by FODC include Rembrandt, Géricault, Eugène Lami, Clouet and Raphael.
+In 2021, Chantilly will present new exhibitions on Carmontelle, Roger Fenton and the School of Fontainebleau.
+To help us continue our support of the Gallery of Prints and Drawings, please make a gift or contact us.